Inflation

 Nominal balances versus real value

-If a goal is several years away, it is usually more useful to estimate the future cost of that goal than to save only toward today’s price.
+If a goal is several years away, it is usually more useful to estimate the future cost of that goal than to save only toward today's price.
+A deposit, tuition bill, or retirement spending target rarely stays flat for long.

 Related calculators